-The alarm rings and you wake up.
+The alarm rings and wakes you up.
 You ask Alexa to prepare hot water for your bath, brush your teeth using the bluetooth-enabled electric toothbrush just after brewing your cappuccino using the mobile app.
 As you sip your coffee, you watch news on the YouTube app in your smart TV.
 As soon as you step out of the home, the smart lock does its thing with a reassuring click.
 We are living in times when most modern technical gadgets tend to have at least one connectivity mechanism.
 It is well known that more the connectivity, greater the attack surface and hence greater the cybersecurity risks associated with the product.

 Keeping in mind the enhanced cybersecurity risks, cloud vendors like Amazon and Microsoft develop and maintain operating systems for IoT end devices like Amazon FreeRTOS and Microsoft Azure RTOS.
 These OSes supposedly implement the best cybersecurity practices that help improve the product’s cybersecurity posture.